T1MILEHIN/SEARCH-ENGINE/README.md

 [Click to view app](https://search-engine-one-alpha.vercel.app/).

 ## I also used Libraries like Axios and React Query
-React query makes cachind really easy
+React query makes caching really easy